oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 ## Pop!: Seamless Payment Experience

-With Pop!, displaying our payment checkout page on your front-end web environment is now made easier than ever.
-Our payment checkout offers a seamless user experience in a way that can be catered to your UI needs.
+With Pop!, displaying our payment link page on your front-end web environment is now made easier than ever.
+Our payment link offers a seamless user experience in a way that can be catered to your UI needs.

-This section covers a demonstration and a snippet code on how to display a payment checkout page in 4 styles/locations: Center, Right, Left, and Slide Right.
+This section covers a demonstration and a snippet code on how to display a payment link page in 4 styles/locations: Center, Right, Left, and Slide Right.

 ### Pop! - Center